For almost any kind of business, the client intake process is a critical component of building relationships.

-When push comes to shove, there needs to be a key decision maker who calls the shots.
+When push comes to shove, there needs to be a key decision-maker who calls the shots.

-If you’re a designer working with a small business, they may have a number of people who provide feedback on the work.
+If you’re a designer working with a small business, you may have a number of people who provide feedback on the work.
 But one person from their team should ultimately approve the final product.